 |4||1 April–30 June||28 July|

-Always keep scrupulous records of super contributions you make for all employees and evidence of these transactions.
-Otherwise you may face unpleasant penalties.
+To avoid unpleasant penalties, ensure you keep thorough records of super contributions you make for all employees, plus evidence of the transactions.

 Employsure can advise you on all aspects of superannuation payments.For peace of mind, please call our 24 hour Advice Line now on 1300 651 415.